 The story of tea begins long, long ago in China.
-According to legend, in 2737 BC, the Chinese emperor Shen Nung, was sitting under a tree and waiting patiently while his servant boiled drinking water.
+According to legend, in 2737 BC, the Chinese emperor Shen Nung was sitting under a tree and waiting patiently while his servant boiled drinking water.
 Then, some leaves fell from the tree and landed in the boiling water.
-Shen Nung, who was a renowned herbalist, decided to try the infusion that his servant had accidentally created, and the passion of tea drinking was born!
-It’s a shame we won’t know the servants name, as by the looks of it, they should have been credited for this awesome discovery!
+Shen Nung, who was a renowned herbalist, decided to try the infusion that his servant had accidentally created, and the passion for tea drinking was born!
+It’s a shame we won’t know the servant’s name, as, by the looks of it, they should have been credited for this awesome discovery!

 In any case, tea took off in a big way!
 It has spread all over the world and is one of the most popular beverages in history.
 Fast forward to today, and people are still drinking tea all over the world.

-Now, there’s all sorts of tea drinking experiences, from high tea, afternoon, tea, cream tea, low tea, regular tea, herbal teas, and on and on it goes.
-So, in this article, we’re going to go through the various types of tea event and what they entail.
+Now, there are all sorts of tea drinking experiences, from high tea, afternoon, tea, cream tea, low tea, regular tea, herbal teas, and on and on it goes.
+So, in this article, we’re going to go through the various types of tea events and what they entail.

 High tea vs afternoon tea

 High tea isn’t as fancy as it sounds!
-You see, the delicious scones and sandwiches and cakes that you likely picture are all the hallmark of an afternoon tea (served in the mid-afternoon).
+You see, the delicious scones and sandwiches and cakes that you likely picture are all the hallmarks of an afternoon tea (served in the mid-afternoon).

-A high tea however, is more of a substantive affair, which means that more food is consumed.
-Things like meat, fish, and egg dishes, including breads and desserts.
+A high tea, however, is more of a substantive affair, which means that more food is consumed.
+Things like meat, fish, and egg dishes, including bread and desserts.
 High tea is often served in the early evening and is considered as a light supper, served with hot tea.

 High tea vs low tea

 This is where it can get confusing.
-You see, low tea and afternoon tea are one in the same.
-Afternoon tea gets the name ‘low tea’, as it is most often taken at a low table, sitting in a comfortable sea.
+You see, low tea and afternoon teas are one and the same.
+Afternoon tea gets the name ‘low tea’, as it is most often taken at a low table, sitting in a comfortable seat.

 High tea gets its name from the fact that it is typically served at a high table (or the dinner table).
 This occurs at the end of a long, working day.
 People get together for a sumptuous meal with some hot tea to recover from the day’s labour.